 Holly, Nolly, Kuma and Ghally

 Influences from Hollywood (USA) and Nollywood (Nigeria) shaped Ghanaian cinema further.
 But rather than building from these strong cinematic heavyweights, I have often felt Ghanaian cinema during the 90s emulated them poorly instead of finding their own voice.

 Nowadays, although there has been marked improvements in production, there are some that feel that Ghana’s film industry has become segmented.
-Ghana’s Kumawood (Kumasi film industry) tends to produce films in Twi, have more improvisation in the dialogue and have lower budgets.
-Comparatively, Ghallywood (Ghana film industry) tends to appeal to a more westernised market with US English commonly spoken and have higher budgets.
+Ghana’s Kumawood (Kumasi film industry) tends to produce films in Twi, has more improvisation in the dialogue and lower budgets.
+Comparatively, Ghallywood (Ghana film industry) tends to appeal to a more westernised market with US English commonly spoken and has higher budgets.
 Names of producers and directors commonly associated with these types of productions are Shirley Frimpong-Manso.

 Filmmaker Tetteh Abbeyquaye of Trumpet Africa, believes the challenge is multifaceted.
 It includes making film distribution more effective, improving the pay that film producers get and boosting the digital infrastructure in Ghana so that more people can watch online.
 In Nigeria, iROKOtv exists and is a way for film lovers to access Nigerian and Ghanaian films and TV series.
 And similarly, the democratisation of the internet has helped a new wave of filmmakers, such as ‘An African City’ creators Nicole Amarteifio and Maame Adjei, to have a voice and grow their following.
 But regular access to that infrastructure is paramount for these smaller industries to grow, said Abbeyquaye.